 I flew Business Class in a Boeing 777-300ER on Japan Airlines (JAL) from London’s Heathrow Airport (LHR) to Tokyo’s Haneda Airport (HND) in Japan in June 2016.
 The airport lounge I was given access to was the British Airways Galleries… Read More.

-Having just reviewed the Business Class Sky Suite on the Japan Airlines B777-300ER, I thought I would review the new business class product which you find on their 11 Boeing 777-200ERs.
-These planes are mainly used for mid-range flights (including… Read More.
+Following my review of the Business Class Sky Suite on the Japan Airlines B777-300ER, I thought I would review the new Business Class product on Japan Airlines’ Boeing 777-200ERs.
+These planes are mainly used for mid-range flights (including within Asia… Read More.